NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Pistol Twirl.md

 * * *

 Your quick gestures and flair for performance distract your opponent, leaving it vulnerable to your follow-up attacks.
 You [[Actions/Feint|Feint]] against an opponent within the required weapon's first range increment, rather than an opponent within melee reach.
-If you succeed, the foe is [[Conditions/Off-Guard|Off-Guard]] against your melee and ranged attacks, rather than only your melee attacks.
+If you succeed, the foe is [[Off-Guard|Off-Guard]] against your melee and ranged attacks, rather than only your melee attacks.
 On a critical failure, you're off-guard against the target's melee and ranged attacks, rather than only its melee attacks.

 *Source: Pathfinder Guns & Gears*
 *ORC*